 We strive to be an inclusive, welcoming, and diverse community.
 To that end, we affirm the importance of being financially accessible to all who wish to join.
 We also acknowledge the diversity of class background and income level within the larger Jewish community, and welcome that diversity in our congregation.

 We affirm the equal value of every member to the community and the importance of participation by all, regardless of financial means.

 Tzedek / Justice and Fairness

-Recognizing that wealth is distributed unequally in our society, it is important that we take into account the differing financial resources of our members and structure the dues system accordingly.
-We also see our own dealings with money as reflecting a larger commitment to create a more just and fair world.
+Recognizing that wealth is distributed unequally in our society, we take into account the differing financial resources of our members and have structured the dues system accordingly.
+We also see our own dealings with money as reflecting a larger commitment to creating a more just and fair world.

-When the ancient Israelites came together to build the first synagogue - the mishkan (Tabernacle) in the desert—they were asked to bring offerings of nediv lev - literally, a “willing heart/mind.”
-The Torah emphasizes that the mishkan was built through the generous outpouring of the Israelites’ hearts and hands (Exodus 35:20-29).
-As a community, we wish to foster a culture of nediv lev in which giving is a joyful responsibility.
+When the ancient Israelites came together to build the Mishkan (Tabernacle) in the desert, they were asked to bring offerings with a nediv lev - literally, a “willing heart.”
+The Torah emphasizes that the Mishkan was built through the generous outpouring of the Israelites’ hearts and hands (Exodus 35:20-29).
+As a community, we wish to foster a culture of nedivut lev, in which giving is a joyful responsibility.

 From The Tradition

-While the wealthier members of the community were expected to take on a larger portion of the financial burden, even the poorest members of the community were given the opportunity to contribute something, to maintain their dignity and to affirm the value of giving.
+While the wealthier members of the community were expected to take on a larger portion of the financial burden, even the poorest members of the community were given the opportunity to contribute something, thereby maintaining their dignity and affirming the value of giving.

-The Talmud teaches that a new person in a community is given time to settle in, and is not immediately responsible for all the taxes of that community.
-In accordance with this teaching, as a new member, your dues will be 50% of the full rate for your first year.
-In addition if you join mid-year your dues will be pro-rated accordingly.
+The Talmud teaches that a new person in a community is given time to settle in, and is not immediately accountable for all the levies of that community.
+In accordance with this teaching, for the first year, new members’ dues are 50% of the level indicated on the sliding scale provided in the membership materials.
+The dues of those who join mid-year are pro-rated accordingly.